h1vem1nd/hello-world/README.md

 # hello-world
 tutorial repository
-Just crated a new branch and am now making edits to the readme file in this branch
+Just created a new branch and am now making edits to the readme file in this branch